 Poll: Should I have ordered Chapters 1-6 of Gunshot 1-3-5-2-4-6?
 Vote Now!

-Author has written 21 stories for Ashes to Ashes.
+Author has written 27 stories for Ashes to Ashes, Sleeping Beauty, Misc.
+Movies, and Les Misérables.

 After leading a respectable existence for - no, I won't say how many years - my enthusiasm for "Ashes to Ashes" and, through it, "Life on Mars", led me to discover the world of fan fiction, and life has not been the same since.
-I have to fit my fanficcing in and around the paid day job (as a civil servant), my overpowering passion for opera and classical music (which leads to me going out on an awful lot of evenings), and the unpaid part time job (as an opera and music critic - well, not entirely unpaid, I get quite a lot of free tickets but, alas, no money).
+I have to fit my fanficcing in and around the paid day job (as a civil servant), my overpowering passion for opera and classical music (which leads to me going out on an awful lot of evenings), and the unpaid part time jobs (as an opera and music critic for the Wagner Society and the Music Club of London, as a committee member for the Gilbert & Sullivan Society, and as Pearly Queen of Thornton Heath!)

 My longest series yet, distinguished by having "Ashes to Ashes" in the title, so far consists of three stories.
-In chronological order (but NOT order of publication), they are: "Ashes to Ashes: Home to Mother", "Ashes to Ashes: Loss and Gain" (not available on this site because of its script format - it's posted on The Collators' Den, a specialist "Life on Mars"/"Ashes to Ashes" fanfic site containing over 1000 fics (mainly LOM, a few A2A) (NB: I can't give the link here because of the site rules - you can Google for it, but if you have trouble finding it, PM me) and "Ashes to Ashes: Stravagation" (what's stravagation?
+In chronological order (but NOT order of publication), they are: "Ashes to Ashes: Home to Mother", "Ashes to Ashes: Loss and Gain" (not available on this site because of its script format - it's posted on Archive of Our Own (NB: I can't give the link here because of the site rules - you can Google for it, but if you have trouble finding it, PM me)) and "Ashes to Ashes: Stravagation" (what's stravagation?
 Read the story and you'll find out!).
 I'm working on a sequel (Stravagation II??), but other ideas keep getting in the way!

 Six more of my stories come in pairs.
 "Decision Time", a different take on Alex Drake's dilemma, is an angstfest which has an M rating, not because of smut but because of its darker subject matter.
 Its sequel, "Best Served Cold", follows the fortunes of her daughter, Molly, twelve years on from the series, and how she learns the truth about what really happened to Alex after the shooting.
 I'm sad that this story doesn't attract many readers - if it's because it looks from the first chapter as though Gene and Alex won't be involved, don't be misled - they don't appear in person, but we get to learn a lot about their life together, post -"Decision Time".